 According to research conducted by ADL and others, the TCO of a hydrogen-powered heavy-duty truck is expected to be lower than the TCO of comparable diesel models by 2030.
 However, leading OEMs claim that potential savings from fuel and maintenance could make hydrogen trucks cheaper to own as soon as 2027.

 Incentivizing investment in hydrogen trucks

 Government policies and subsidies to support hydrogen trucking technology are necessary for further development.
 European states need to push hydrogen development with subsidies to drive the investments in hydrogen infrastructure and the adoption of the technology.
 Initial development will then generate scale effects that will support further expansion.
-Multiple European states are already supporting this development by offering purchasing subsidies for hydrogen trucks (see Figure 3).
+Multiple European states are already supporting this development by offering purchasing subsidies specifically for hydrogen trucks (see Figure 3).
+On a European-level, one example is the IPCEI on Hydrogen program, which aims to cover and support a clean hydrogen value chain.
+IPCEI Hy2Tech, for example, covers a wide segment of the hydrogen technology value chain, including end-user applications, in particular, in the mobility sector, with financing support for over 40 projects in 15 EU countries with 5.4 billion Euros.
+Another financing project in France, Clifford Chance, provides financing support of 7.2 billion Euros through 2030 toward innovation/projects that support increased use of hydrogen trucks.
 Transport emission trading systems, toll reductions, and the addition of CO2 external costs are other relevant policies and subsidies that would favor investment in green trucking alternatives.
 According to the ICCT, considering potential government hydrogen subsidies would further impact the cost-parity timeline.

 Meeting demand for hydrogen